-Following an introduction on types of dams and auxiliary works, the course focuses on embankment dams, and the geotechnical issues that govern their analysis, design and construction: water seepage, static and seismic stability of their slopes, settlements, clay core compaction, filter and drains.
+Following an introduction on types of dams and auxiliary works, the course focuses on embankment dams, and the geotechnical issues that govern their analysis, design and construction: seepage (calculation and control), static stability (end-of-construction, steady state seepage, rapid drawdown), seismic stability (pseudo-static analysis, performance-based design), settlements, clay core compaction, filter and drains.
+The course employs computer software for analysis and design.

 After the successful completion of the course, the students will be able to: